DavidEggenberger/CrispyCollab/README.md

 The possibilities and methods for developping SaaS applications with .NET are endless.
 For the application showcased three principles are of particular significance.

 #### Multitenancy
+Multitenancy denotes the application being shared by multiple tenants.
+A tenant describes a group of users.
+In the context of SaaS they mostly work together in a company.

 #### Business Logic respecting tenant